AffiliateWP/affiliatewp-store-credit/readme.txt

 == Changelog ==

+= 2.1.2 =

+* Fix: In some cases, payouts would cause an error when the referral status could not be determined.

+* Store Credit add-on options have moved to their own AffiliateWP tab.
+It's part of the family now!

+= 2.1.1 =

+* Fix: Plugin version compatibility fix.

 = 2.1 =

 * Store Credit add-on options have moved to their own AffiliateWP tab.
 It's part of the family now!